KiCad/kicad-source-mirror/eeschema/sch_io/orcad/ORCAD_V2_FORMAT.md

 The tail is the one part not yet fully pinned down, and it is the reason a walk cannot yet run end to end.
 It is a bounded problem: the tails belong to the structure types, not to the container, and several of those types already have readers in the page path.

+## What the corpus proves

+A scanner that recognises symbol definitions by their decoded fields, rather than by any byte pattern, was run over all 188 legacy designs.
+Every file yielded definitions, and together they hold **10,934 symbol definitions carrying 120,861 graphic primitives** — all of which the importer currently discards in favour of a placeholder box.

+Median coverage is 56% of `Cache` bytes.
+The unclaimed remainder is the per-entry headers and tails, not unrecognised graphics: the primitive grammar never needed a version 2 variant.

 ## Not yet examined